 Gender Discrimination in the Workplace

 In 2020, The Supreme Court held that laws already on the books prohibiting sex discrimination also protect gay and transgender employees from employment decisions based on their sexual orientation or gender identity.
-However, the laws against sex discrimination have rightly been interpreted to include such discrimination.
-Therefore, LGBTQ+ employees should call us at 704.940.6399 or 864.516.7526 if they believe their rights have been violated.
+LGBTQ+ employees should call us at 704.940.6399 or 864.516.7526 if they believe their rights have been violated.

 Herrmann & Murphy’s attorneys have brought successful actions against employers who allow harassment and discrimination based on sex to infect their workplaces.
 If you believe you are the victim of sex discrimination, you should reach out for a consultation today.